Logo

 Many Gilda Radner's Clubs have opened across the United States and in Canada.

-In 2007, Gilda Radner was featured in Making Trouble, a film tribute to female Jewish comedians, produced by the Jewish Women's Archive.
+In 2007, Gilda Radner was featured in Making Trouble, a film tribute to female Jewish comedians produced by the Jewish Women's Archive.

-Gilda Radner won an Emmy Award for "Outstanding Continuing or Single Performance by a Supporting Actress in Variety or Music" for her performance on Saturday Night Live in 1977.
+Gilda Radner won an Emmy Award for "Outstanding Continuing or Single Performance by a Supporting Actress in Variety or Music" for her performance on Saturday Night Live in 1978.

 Gilda Radner posthumously won a Grammy Award for "Best Spoken Word Or Non-Musical Recording" in 1990.

-In 1992, Gilda Radner was inducted into the Michigan Women's Hall of Fame for her achievements in arts and entertainment.
+In 1992, Gilda Radner was posthumously inducted into the Michigan Women's Hall of Fame for her achievements in arts and entertainment.

 On June 27,2003, Gilda Radner received her star on the Hollywood Walk of Fame at 6801 Hollywood Blvd.